 All entities receiving an award from the Program are required to comply with Section 504, Americans with Disabilities Act (ADA), and Equal Employment Opportunity (EEO) requirements in the execution of both infrastructure and job creation or retention activities.
-Based on the applicant entity type and the project activities, infrastructure, and facilities, as well as employment practices, will need to comply with Section 504 and ADA to be physically accessible to persons with disabilities, and employers must comply with employment requirements under these statues as well as EEO.
+Based on the applicant entity type and the project activities, infrastructure, and facilities, as well as employment practices, will need to comply with Section 504 and ADA to ensure physical accessibility for persons with disabilities.
+Employers must also comply with employment requirements under these statues as well as EEO.